Using Life Insurance to Generate Tax-Free Income in Retirement

 Most small businesses are typically some type of pass-through entity, which includes:

 In pass-through entities, the business gets to write off the entire premium – life insurance and LTC.
-For the employee, the life insurance is included as taxable income, but the LTC is not.
+For the employee, life insurance is included in taxable income, but LTC is not.

-For an owner-employee, life insurance is included as taxable income up to the age-based max, but the LTC is not.
+For an owner-employee, life insurance is included in taxable income up to the age-based limit, but LTC is not.
 As such, the owner or employee could pay for the life portion with personal funds, and it would not be taxable income at that time.

 The tax code determines tax liabilities within S-Corps and LLCs by examining the individual's ownership in the company.
 Employees who own 2% or more of the S-Corp or LLC are deemed owner-employees.